Rightsize your network to create the all-wireless workplace

-Desk phones, projectors and audio-video systems are giving way to softphones and unified communications (UC) apps like Microsoft Lync and streaming services like Apple TV.
-Enterprises can now replace nearly all wired end-user connections with faster 802.11ac Wi-Fi.
+Because desk phones, projectors and audio-video systems are giving way to softphones, unified communication apps like Microsoft Lync, and streaming services like Apple TV.

 By rightsizing with Aruba, you can reduce wired connections, save up to 76%, and redirect this savings toward building-out your mobility infrastructure.
 You’ll have one set of unified access policies for wireless, wired and VPNs, and manage it all from a single platform.
 Users can even onboard their own devices and get priority treatment for business-critical apps.

-Mobile UC on smartphones
+Mobile unified communication on smartphones

 It’s hugely advantageous to rightsize by replacing desk phones with smartphones that have unified communication apps like Microsoft Lync.
 You’ll reap a windfall by getting rid of the switch ports those phones were connected to.
 But can you trust your Wi-Fi to carry voice and video?
 Learn how Microsoft Lync works over Wi-Fi